yonomitt/vehicle-detection/Writeup.md

 I attempted to tweak how many previous frames to consider and what the new threshold should be.
 This helped to some extent, but not as much as I was hoping.

-### Here are five frames and their corresponding heat maps:
+### Here are six frames and their corresponding heat maps:

 ![alt text][detect_stages0]
 ![alt text][detect_stages1]